keithics/gdgcebu2014-musicplayer/README.md

-Music Player - Google Devfest 2014 Presentation
+Music Player - GDG Devfest 2014 Presentation
 =======================

 A basic music player that can play and pause mp3 files.